chipsalliance/rocket-chip/README.md

-proprietary Verilog simulation tool for an open-source project is not ideal; we ask the community to help us move DirectC routines (VCS's way of gluing Verilog testbenches to arbitrary C/C++ code) into DPI/VPI routines so that we can make Verilog simulation work with a open-source Verilog simulator.
+proprietary Verilog simulation tool for an open-source project is not ideal; we ask the community to help us move DirectC routines (VCS's way of gluing Verilog testbenches to arbitrary C/C++ code) into DPI/VPI routines so that we can make Verilog simulation work with an open-source Verilog simulator.
 In the meantime, you can use the C++ emulator to generate vcd waveforms, which you can view with an open-source waveform viewer such as GTKWave.